 At Penn Wood, children in Nursery, Reception and KS1 are following the Read, Write Inc. Phonics programme.
 Sounds are taught in a lively, engaging, multi-sensory way, supported with real story books.

-For more information on our approach to early reading, please see our Early Reading Policy.
+For more information about the approach to early reading at Penn Wood, please read our Early Reading Policy:

 Reading for Pleasure